zdravkov/kendo-docs/api/wrappers/jsp/grid/pageable.md

 ### refresh `boolean`

-Defines if a refresh button will be displayed.
+If set to true the pager will display the refresh button.
+Clicking the refresh button will refresh the grid.
+By default the refresh button is not displayed.

 #### Example
     <kendo:grid-pageable refresh="refresh">